AlishaMehtaNEU/BillingApplication/README.md

 # CSYE 6225 - Spring 2020
 # webapp
 Building a Bill Tracking application.
-It will allow users to create, update, delete, and read bills.
+It will allow users to create, update, delete, attach and read bills.

 ## Technology Stack
 - Java SpringBoot for REST API